chubomis/quercus_study_planner/README.md

 # quercus_study_planner
-Data pipeline, extracting raw data from courses page from Quercus creating a tailored study plan that updates autonomously.
+Data pipeline, extracting raw data from courses page from Quercus to create a tailored study plan that updates autonomously.